PhilLockett/UnitTest/README.md

     make
     ./test

-This should (intentionally) create 1 error, since this code tests that error conditions are caught.
-However, typically, all test should pass.
+This test code (test.cpp) should (intentionally) create 1 error, since this code tests that error conditions are caught.
+However, typically, all test should pass and ERROR_COUNT should be 0.

-The files inittest.cpp and inittest.h can be used along with unit test code.
+The files unittest.cpp and unittest.h can be used along with unit test code.

 ## Points of interest
 This code has the following points of interest: